ibm-cloud-docs/vpc/vsi_is_instance_vnics.md

 ### Adding a floating IP address
 {: #adding-floating-ip}

-If you want to add a floating IP address to a primary network interface to allow traffic from the internet to access your virtual server instance, complete the following steps.
+If you want to add a floating IP address to a network interface to allow traffic from the internet to access your virtual server instance, complete the following steps.

-1. If you are adding a floating IP address to the virtual server instance for the first time, identify the primary network interface in the **Network interfaces** section of the **Instance details** page.
-By default, the first interface is named `eth0`.
+1. If you are adding a floating IP address to the virtual server instance for the first time, identify a network interface in the **Network interfaces** section of the **Instance details** page.
+Typically, the instance's primary network interface is used for attaching a floating IP.
+By default, the first interface is named `eth0` in the guest operating system.
 Initially associating the floating IP address with the primary network interface helps establish the data path.
-Later, you can associate the floating IP to a different primary network interface.
+Later, you can associate the floating IP to a different network interface on the instance, or associate separate floating IPs to secondary network interfaces.
 2. Click the **Edit icon** ![Edit icon](../icons/edit-tagging.svg "Edit") to edit the primary network interface.
 3. On the **Edit network interface** page, locate the **Floating IP address** field.
 You can select **Reserve a new floating IP** or you can select an existing floating IP address.
 4. After you make your selection, click **Save**.